 We began our trip at Split, and spent our first night on Vis.
 The following morning we went to visit the extraordinary Blue Cave on the far side of the island Bisevo, before heading north to the Kornati Islands for a couple of days.
 Here we relaxed, swam water-skied, enjoyed life on board and took time to go inland to explore the amazing Krka waterfalls nearby.
 We then headed South to Trogir.
 I was struck with the beauty of this not well-known town and more so than with many others more famous.
 The following day we were off to Hvar, spending a fantastic evening in the town there, before heading off again, taking in over the next couple of days, Korcula, Mljet and the stunning Dubrovnik – you will never fully appreciate this town until you have arrived here by sea, as you are supposed to.
 Coming in by road is just not the same thing at all.

 Chartering a motor yacht in Croatia meant covering a lot of ground, but it did not feel remotely pressured.
 We were at sea just enough, with plenty of time to enjoy ourselves and take in all the sights and scenes at a leisurely place.
 In the past I’ve tended to shrink away from the sea as a form of entertainment and relaxation.
 It all seemed too much like hard work.
-But my trip to Croatia has made me seriously reconsider.
+But my trip on a motor yacht in Croatia has made me seriously reconsider.
 Now I’ve cruised along the Adriatic, I’m going to have to go back and do it again.
 How can I resist, when it’s all just sitting there right on my doorstep?